As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp. ground cinnamon

-- 1/2 tsp. nutmeg
+- ½ tsp. nutmeg

+- Bring milk, vanilla extract, carrots, nutmeg, and cinnamon to a boil, then add oats.
 Finish cooking to package directions.
 Watch carefully because milk boils over quickly and easily.
 Adjust your temperature as needed.

 Recipe from the Gracious Pantry archives, originally posted 2/12/11.